"'Cause No One Lives Forever... but evil never dies."

 Cate also points out several similarities to her superiors, but also points out where their paths had diverged.

-Everything Fades - Subverted (or inverted?) in that you have to do the fading yourself using "Body dissolving powder".
+Everything Fades - Justified in that you have to do the fading yourself, using "Body dissolving powder".

 Within the first game, it's stated that Cate, as a woman, lacks the upper-body strength to move the bodies, thereby requiring the body dissolving powder (or arranging to kill everyone before they can find the bodies).
 In the second game, she not only gains the ability to move the bodies on her own, but the villains within game do the body dissolving if you don't with hilarious dialogue.